 Research & Publications

 Dr. Calvocoressi’s primary research interests are in cancer epidemiology and prevention.
 Past projects include participation in a multisite study that examined the impact of genetic and environmental factors on the development of meningiomas, and investigation of factors influencing mammography screening in diverse populations.
-Dr. Calvocoressi is currently collaborating with the Clinical Epidemiology Research Center at the Veterans Affairs Connecticut Healthcare System where her work focuses on prostate cancer.
+Dr. Calvocoressi has also collaborated with the Clinical Epidemiology Research Center at the Veterans Affairs Connecticut Healthcare System with work focusing on prostate cancer.

 Education & Training